ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[R279]**
 Data in transit in a BPI MUST be encrypted.

+[[R279]](#r279) Testability: Any data submitted through a common communication/messaging protocol such as TCP/IP or libp2p can be encrypted using widely available, security audited cryptographic libraries which have a test suite e.g. [Sodium](https://doc.libsodium.org/).
+Therefore, the requirement is testable.

 #### **[R280]**
 Data at rest in a BPI MUST be encrypted.

+[[R280]](#r280) Testability: Any data stored in a common, widely used storage medum such as a database can be encrypted either through native cryptographic libraries or using widely available, security audited cryptographic libraries which have a test suite e.g. [Sodium](https://doc.libsodium.org/).
+Therefore, the requirement is testable.

 #### **[R281]**
 BPI Storage arranged in a network MUST support pairwise key/identity relationships between storage nodes.

 *This is also known as a secure connection.*

+[[R281]](#r281) Testability: An example of BPI Storage organized in a network could be an open-source [PostgreSQL](https://www.postgresql.org/) data base cluster with replication across different geographies.
+Since PostgreSQL supports [[OAuth-2.0](#oauth-20)] betweenc client and server and between servers, and since PostgreSQL has an extensive testuite including for OAuth-2.0, the requirement is testable.

 #### **[R282]**
 BPI Storage MUST be compatible with commonly used external authentication services.

 *Non-normative examples of such authentication technologies are OAUTH [[OAuth-2.0](#oauth-20)] , SAML [[SAML](#saml)] , OIDC [[OIDC](#oidc)], AD/LDAP [[ActiveDirectory](#activedirectory)].*

+[[R282]](#r282) Testability: An example of BPI Storage could be an open-source [PostgreSQL](https://www.postgresql.org/) data base.
+Since PostgreSQL supports [[OAuth-2.0](#oauth-20)] between client and server and between servers, and since PostgreSQL has an extensive testuite including for OAuth-2.0, the requirement is testable.

 #### **[R283]**
 BPI Storage MUST support roles & access management.